Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 #### Identifying a compressed message
 A compressed message has a single member to the `params` field.
 It's only parameter must be called `compress_64`.
 Any other elements under params will be dropped.
 Additional compression schemes may be developed later.
+The device should also include a hint to the actual size of the uncompressed data.
+This would allow listeners to create sufficiently sized buffers right away instead of guessing.
+If the device includes `compressed_sz` as the second field in the params objects.
+This should be an unsigned int representing the total size of the uncompressed data.

 #### How to compress
 The original `params` element should be run through `zlib:compress` and then encoded using base64, and passed as a string.
 Here is an example